 Type 3: Physical - Brownfield: AWS IoT Greengrass will run standalone on an industrial PC and will connect to partner edge software application that is already running on the customers premises (i.e. on a VM in the server room of a manufacturing plant).
 We assume our access to the hardware is limited or non-existent, and our ability to reconfigure the Edge ISV Server is limited to additive changes only.

-The type of deployment (Virtual or Physical) determines whether to use physical edge hardware (Physical PCs) or virtual edge hardware (EC2) and how connectivity and security is configured.
+The type of deployment (Virtual or Physical) determines whether to use physical edge hardware (Physical industrial PCs) or virtual edge hardware (EC2) and how connectivity and security is configured.
 All other cloud based resources are largely the same.

 In addition to the Virtual/Physical edge hardware distinction, the IMC kit supports 2 types of deployment types: